dickyw71/FCC_Camper_Leaderboard/notes.md

       * CamperRow

 # State
-Sort list by total points OR by points in last 30 days
+* Sort list by all time points OR by points in last 30 days
+* Top 100 camper brownie points for last 30 days AND
+* Top 100 camper brownie all time points